 Maria from 203challenges.com

-B) Rub lemon juice on your scalp for that acidity to get rid of your dandruff before shampooing.
-Indian women also massage their scalp with warm coconut oil and leave it on for 30min at least before shampooing to get that lustrous glow.
+- Rub lemon juice on your scalp for that acidity to get rid of your dandruff before shampooing.
+Indian women also massage their scalp with warm coconut oil and leave it on for at least 30 min before shampooing to get that lustrous glow.

 Paroma from yrofthemonkey.com